brucedsu/CMPS183-KittyWar/Sprint 1 Plan.md

 ## Goal

+* Fix old bugs (server and iOS app).
-* Enable user account registration via both a website and iPhone app.
+* Enable user to view his or her profile via both website and iPhone app.
-* Create working server that establishes communication to iPhone client and SQL database.
+* Design user interface to support more than two players in one game.

 ## User Stories